gunjandatta/blog/_posts/2020/2020-01-26-connect-to-sp-using-nodejs.md

 ##### Request Header Information

 In order for the request to be successful, we will need to copy the header information from the SP authentiation.
-We now have all of the information required to make the request.

 ```js
     // Copy the headers from the SP authentication